Dependent Care FSA

 McClatchy realizes that for many people, the cost of day care, nursery school, or supervision for an aging parent is a significant monthly expense.
 This is why we offer a dependent care flexible spending account.

-A Dependent Care Flexible Spending Account (DCFSA) allows you to use pre-tax dollars to pay for certain care expenses for qualifying dependents—children, a disabled spouse, or legally dependent parents.
+A Dependent Care Flexible Spending Account (DCFSA) allows you to use pre-tax dollars to pay for certain care expenses for qualifying dependents—children under age 13, a disabled spouse, or legally dependent parents.

-Anyone regardless of their medical plan may take advantage of the DCFSA.
+Anyone regardless of their medical plan selection may take advantage of the DCFSA.

-With a Dependent care FSA you can contribute pretax dollars from your paycheck, up to the Internal Revenue Service (IRS) limit.
+With a Dependent care FSA you can contribute pretax dollars from your paycheck, up to the Internal Revenue Service (IRS) limit of $5,000.00.
 Funds are for your dependent(s) age 12 or younger or a spouse or dependent incapable of self-care.
 This FSA pays for eligible child and adult care expenses, such as day care, preschool and nursery school, in-home aid, and more.

 How can you lower your taxable income this year with your Dependent Care FSA?

 Contributions to your FSAs are tax-deductible, and the funds are tax-free when used for qualified expenses.
-For example, if you contribute $2,000 annually to your FSA and your base salary is $30,000- you will only be taxed on $28,000 come tax season.
+For example, if you contribute $2,000 annually to your FSA and your base salary is $60,000- you will only be taxed on $58,000 of gross income (note, this example is only considering the FSA component of taxes).

 Dependent Care FSA FAQ